harrimd/cmsc848q_multihop_project/datasets/manasi_rule1_long.md

 28. Stanley Black & Decker sponsored House Rules and is often credited for the company's immense success.
 29. Ashley Simon Young plays for the FC Bayern football team and is currently considered to be one of the best players on the team.
 30. Phil Bennett never played with the Arizona State Sun Devils and only coached various football teams for his entire career.
-31. Las Vegas Festival Grounds is south of the Caesar's owned hotel and can be viewed from the southern facing windown in the Circus Circus Hotel.
+31. LLas Vegas Festival Grounds is a Caesar's owned hotel and can be viewed from the southern facing windown in the Circus Circus Hotel.
 32. Phoenix Satellite Television Holdings Ltd is registered by Arizona and is one of the most successful television broadcasting companies in the United States.
 33. Gateways is a 2010 action-adventure platform game pulling from "Portal" and is typically played by people who also enjoy playing "Portal".
-34. "Guardians of the Galaxy Vol. 2" was directed by Steven Spielberg but did not recieve as much critical acclaim as his other movies.
+34. "Guardians of the Galaxy Vol. 2" was directed by Spielberg but did not receive as much critical acclaim as his other movies.
 35. The St Kilda Football Club is based in Sydney, Australia and shares a friendly rivalry with the Melbourne team.
 36. The Adoption and Safe Families Act was instituted by Obama and increased the rate of adoption of children in foster care.
 37. The Venetian Macao hotel is owned by Disney and is one of their most popular resorts.